Stabiae: Roman period

-The Eruption of 79 AD
+The eruption of 79 AD

-In 62 the city was hit by a violent earthquake that affected the whole region and caused considerable damage to the buildings and needed restoration work which was never finished.
+In 62 AD, the city was hit by a violent earthquake that affected the whole region, causing considerable damage to the buildings and creating the need for restoration work, which was never finished.

-According to the account written by his nephew, Pliny the Elder was at the other side of the bay in Misenum when the eruption of 79 AD started.
+According to a letter written by his nephew, Pliny the Elder was at the other side of the bay in Misenum when the eruption of 79 AD started.
 He sailed by galley across the bay, partly to observe the eruption more closely, and partly to rescue people from the coast near the volcano.

-Pliny died at Stabiae the following day, probably during the arrival of the sixth and largest pyroclastic surge of the eruption caused by the collapse of the eruption plume.
+Pliny died at Stabiae the following day.
+This coincides with the arrival of the sixth and largest pyroclastic surge of the eruption caused by the collapse of the eruption plume.
 The very diluted outer edge of this surge reached Stabiae and left two centimetres of fine ash on top of the immensely thick aerially-deposited tephra which further protected the underlying remains.

 Post-eruption

-However, unlike Pompeii, the eruption did not end human activity as about 40 years later the road to Nuceria was rebuilt as its 11th milestone recovered from the cathedral site shows.
+Unlike Pompeii, the eruption did not end human activity as about 40 years later the road to Nuceria was rebuilt, as its 11th milestone recovered from the cathedral site shows.
 Also Publius Papinius Statius (c.
 45–96) asked in a poem for his wife to join him in what he called "Stabias renatas" (Stabiae reborn).
-It continued to be an important centre for trade as the surrounding agricultural area needed a port and that of Stabiae was restored whilst that of Pompeii had been destroyed.
+It continued to be an important center for trade as the surrounding agricultural area needed a port and that of Stabiae was restored whilst that of Pompeii had been destroyed.
 In the 2nd c.
-AD new necropoleis were created at Grotta S.Biagio (below the Villa Arianna), Santa Maria la Carità and Pimonte.
+AD new necropoles were created at Grotta S.Biagio (below the Villa Arianna), Santa Maria la Carità and Pimonte.

 After the Crisis of the Third Century the city decreased in importance.
-Between the third and fourth centuries, as demonstrated by the discovery of a sarcophagus were the first traces of a Christian community.
+Between the third and fourth centuries, as demonstrated by the discovery of a sarcophagus, were the first traces of a Christian community.
 The fifth century saw the formation of the diocese with the first bishops Orso and Catello.
 In the 5th century it was known as a centre of the Benedictine Order.